-A Swiss-backed fund supported 33 environmental projects put forward by different municipalities and organisations.
+A Swiss-backed fund supported 22 environmental projects put forward by different municipalities and organisations.
 For example, the town of Prachatice organised seminars and excursions on the theme of waste separation and composting.
 Another project breathed new life into the Negrelli Viaduct in Prague, inviting restaurants, shops and exhibitions to open under its arches.
-An architectural study, a study visit to Zurich's viaduct quarter and initial pilot projects under the Negrelli Viaduct were carried out under this project.
+An architectural study, a study visit to Zurich's viaduct quarter and initial pilot projects under the Negrelli Viaduct arches were carried out as part of this project.

-Switzerland is financing a project to modernise Czechia’s judicial system through probation programmes, providing alternatives to prison for certain categories of offender such as young offenders and drink drivers, and measures to reintegrate young offenders into society and the job market.
+Switzerland is financing a project to modernise the Czech Republic’s judicial system through probation programmes, providing alternatives to prison for certain categories of offender such as young offenders and drink drivers.
+The project also includes measures to reintegrate young offenders into society and the job market.
 The results produced by PUNKT, an innovative pilot project aimed at young offenders, are particularly promising.
 The project has been awarded accreditation which will secure it the funding it needs to continue without Swiss support.

 Managing natural disasters and emergency situations

-Czechia is not immune to natural and man-made disasters that pose an increasing threat throughout the world.
+The Czech Republic is not immune to major natural and human-made disasters that pose an increasing threat throughout the world.
 In 1997, Interpol recommended that all member states establish and assemble a disaster victim identification team to identify victims as rapidly as possible in the event of a disaster.
-Until a few years ago, Czechia did not yet have such a team.
+Until a few years ago, the Czech Republic did not have such a team.
 Switzerland’s contribution to the enlarged EU allowed it to acquire the necessary equipment and train specialists for this delicate task.
 Switzerland (Fedpol and the Swiss disaster victim identification team) worked in close collaboration with the Czech team to transfer the required knowledge.
-The members of the Czech team are now able to intervene in accordance with the norms established by Interpol in the event of natural disasters, road or rail accidents, aerial collisions and attacks.
+The members of the Czech team are now able to intervene in accordance with the norms established by Interpol in the event of natural disasters, road or rail accidents, aviation accidents and attacks.